 How to Care for Dental Crowns

-Just like your natural teeth, crowns need to be cleaned every day.
+- Brush and Floss: Just like your natural teeth, crowns need to be cleaned every day.
 Brush twice a day with fluoride toothpaste and floss once a day to remove plaque and food particles.
 Pay extra attention to the area where the crown meets your gumline to prevent decay or gum disease.

-Avoid using your teeth to open packages, bite nails, or hold objects.
+- Don’t Use Your Teeth as Tools: Avoid using your teeth to open packages, bite nails, or hold objects.
 This can chip or crack your crown.
 You can damage your crown just like you can damage your natural teeth.

-Regular check-ups and cleanings are essential to keep your crown and the rest of your mouth healthy.
+- Visit Our Dentist Regularly: Regular check-ups and cleanings are essential to keep your crown and the rest of your mouth healthy.
 Our dentist will check the crown to make sure it’s still secure and look for any signs of problems, like decay or gum issues.

 Will I have sensitivity after getting a crown?

-You may experience mild sensitivity to hot or cold temperatures for a few days after getting a dental crown.
+You may have mild sensitivity to hot or cold temperatures for a few days after getting a dental crown.
 However, this sensitivity should go away after your tooth adjusts to the new crown.
 If the sensitivity persists, you should call the dentist for a consultation.

 Can a dental crown fall off?